Chapter 1 : Beginning of the End

 “Well?” someone else in the group demanded.
 His voice was full of something I couldn’t quite pinpoint, was it eagerness?

 I closed my eyes and tried to push the thoughts away.
-Time kept ticking and I had
+But they wouldn't leave.
+They demanded to be heard.

 Note: This is a new story!
 It came as result of The Impossible Challenge.
 The premise was to write something I haven't before.
 I was given humour as one of the genre's and the pairing of Sirius/OC.
 I haven't written either so I hope this goes alright.
 Seeing as the challenge was never judge i've taken liberaties with the story and I've changed the overall feeling of the story since starting it.
 Thank you so much to academica, JChrissy, nott_theodore, and theVividimagination for help with the summary!